Home Tax Deductions, Expenses

 For the given tax year, the easiest and most accurate way to determine if any of your home expenses are tax deductible is to start a free tax return on eFile.com or use the tax refund calculator.
 Our platform is updated with the latest IRS data so you can always be assured you are getting real answers.

-For planning purposes review the home-related expenses you can or cannot claim on your 2020 Tax Return if you itemize your deductions below.
-In the adjusted home cost basis section below you will see how your could get an indirect tax deduction when you sell your home, not in the year the improvement expense occurred.
+For planning purposes, review the home-related expenses you can or cannot claim on your taxes if you itemize your deductions below.
+In the adjusted home cost basis section, you will see how you could get an indirect tax deduction when you sell your home, not in the year the improvement expense occurred.

 Fire, flood, or homeowner insurance payments

 General home improvements, repairs, maintenance expenses

 No, however, see more information about this below